 Some of you will be fully up-to-date with the Reform of Vocational Education (RoVE), others not so much.
 This is an update on what stage RoVE is at now.
 If you need to know what RoVE is all about please refer to the Background section below or visit TEC's RoVE information webpage.

 Te Pūkenga and arranging on-the-job training

-A significant milestone in the Reform of Vocational Education is the formation of the CIWDC, the new industry-led and governed Construction and Infrastructure Workforce Development Council (CIWDCs).
+A significant milestone in the Reform of Vocational Education is the formation of the industry-led and governed Waihanga Ara Rau - Construction and Infrastructure Workforce Development Council (CIWDC).

-The legislative processes to formally establishing the CIWDC as a legal entity through secondary legislation are happening now.
+The legislative process to formally establish the CIWDC as a legal entity is now complete.

 What is RoVE?

 On 1 August 2019, the Government announced key changes to create a unified vocational education system.
 As part of breaking down the barriers between on-the-job and off-the-job training, it will disestablish the eleven Industry Training Organisations (ITOs), of which BCITO is one, and replace them with: